We’re glad to have you in the festival! We’ve put together the following set up information and tips to help make your day an enjoyable one!

 What time does set up begin?

 Artist set up begins at 9 AM.
-Please do not enter the park before 9 AM.
-Artists arriving before set up at 9 AM must wait to enter the park.
-Artists in the park before 9 am will be asked to leave.
+Please do not enter the park with your stuff, including tables/tents, before 9 AM.
+Artists arriving before set up at 9 AM must wait.
+Artists with artwork and items in the park before 9 AM will be asked to leave.
+Artists without artwork in the park before 9 AM will be asked to help!!

 Why can’t I set up before 9 AM and why can’t I enter the park before 9 AM?